ianleckie/probablyenough.dev/README.md

 # ProbablyEnough.dev

-A website for tools that are Probably Enough.
+Tools for crafting the web that are Probably Enough.

 ---